LeeRitholtz/LeeRitholtz.github.io/_posts/2019-04-08-Happy-National-Robotics-Week!.md

 Steering was an interesting subject for me.
 During the process of figuring out steering for this rover, I realized just how little I've thought about the topic.
 I drive a vehicle every day, and take all types of wheeled transportation, and I never think about the concepts behind how they steer.

 The Whippersnapper does not have turnable steering.
-That means the wheels can only commanded to go forwards and backwards — there is no ability to articulate the wheels to achieve a turn.
+That means the wheels can only be commanded to go forwards and backwards — there is no ability to articulate the wheels left and right to execute a turn.
 So turning needs to be done via [differential steering](https://en.wikipedia.org/wiki/Differential_steering).
 The figure below, from [this paper](https://www.researchgate.net/publication/228457498_Java_simulator_for_an_autonomous_mobile_robot_operating_in_the_presence_of_sensor_faults), does a pretty good job of depicting differential steering.

 {:.steering}
 ![Image of Differential Steering]({{ site.url }}/assets/differential_steering.png)